jxjo/Xoptfoil2/docs/run_xoptfoil2/input_file.md

 When starting Xoptfoil2 the input file is read and checked for consistency.
 If an error is detected program execution will be stopped at this early stage.

-If all paramters are consistent, the seed airfoil is loaded and pre-processed.
+If all parameters are consistent, the seed airfoil is loaded and pre-processed.
 After this the optimizer is ready to go and will start the iterations ...

 ### Table of contents